russtoku/conjurex/README.md

         vim.g["conjure#filetype#elixir"] = "conjurex.client.elixir.stdio"
         ```

-## Ruby client
+## Python client

-This is for people using Ruby.
-It'll likely work with Rails, too (I haven't tried yet).

-If you aren't using Rails 7 or 8, now may be a good time to do so.
+The original Python client was created by someone else.

+I contributed small changes to make evaluating Python *forms* (statements, etc.)
+easier.
+From the language user's perspective, things should *just work*.
+A large
+challenge of this comes from Python not being a `Lisp` language.

+Another problem with the Python client is how it deals with the notion of
+`return value` vs `printed output`.
+I see a disconnect between what you see in
+your buffer and what you see when you type things directly into a REPL.
+I want
+to close that gap so you don't need to have the HUD (heads-up display) or the
+Conjure log buffer opened.

-### How to use this Ruby client
+### How to use this Python client

-- Add it to your plugin manager's configuration and install it (clones this
+- Add it to your plugin manager's configuration and install it.
-repo).
 - Configure your Conjure plugin to:
-    - Add the `ruby` filetype.
+    - Use `conjurex.client.python.stdio` as the filetype handler for Python files.
         ```lua
-        vim.g["conjure#filetypes"] = { "clojure", "fennel", "hy", "racket", "scheme", "lua", "lisp", "python", "rust", "sql", "javascript", "elixir", "ruby" }
-    ```

-    - Use `conjurex.client.ruby.stdio` as the filetype handler for Ruby files.

-        ```lua
-        vim.g["conjure#filetype#ruby"] = "conjurex.client.ruby.stdio"
+        vim.g["conjure#filetype#python"] = "conjurex.client.python.stdio"
         ```